 Applicants building a Certified Passive House home may apply for a relaxation of height via Sec 4.3.6 of the RS-1 District Schedule in the Zoning By-law.
 The Director of Planning may permit a height increase to accommodate building features designed to reduce energy consumption in a Certified Passive House home to a maximum of 10.7 m.
+The Director of Planning may consider negligible intrusions into the height (primary and secondary) envelopes bearing in mind that the intent of the regulation is to pull the bulk and massing away from the side property lines in order to preserve light and privacy and mitigate shadowing of adjacent properties.
 This relaxation is anticipated to remove a barrier to better insulated roofs.